TorxFighter/Voron-Mods/Zero-Offset_Clamped_GE5C/README.md

 ![](Images/NotSoCreativeIMG.png)
 Zero offset GE5C/EGLM-05 Mod for your v2.4.
-I did my best to optimize it so even non perfect tuned printers should get it working which was a problem on my previous versions.
+I did my best to optimize it, so even non-perfectly tuned printers should get it working, which was a problem with my previous versions.

 ## Why choose this mod?
-- Unlike Hartk's Ge5C Mod.
-This has no offset mounting to the A/B drives or front idlers meaning its a direct replacement to stock ( even though you can make Hartk's version fit on stock v2.4)
+- Unlike Hartk's Ge5C Mod, this has no offset mounting to the A/B drives or front idlers, meaning it's a direct replacement for stock. ( You can make Hartk's version fit on stock its just not optimal. )
-- No possiblity of the bearing sliding around, its locked rigidly in place with adjustability in case  the plastic creeps over time
+- No possibility of the bearing sliding around; it's locked rigidly in place with adjustability in case the plastic creeps over time.
 - Looks cool :)

 ## BOM: